aral/ar.al-site/content/2019/01/10/hypha-spike-aspect-setup-1/index.md

   (Master branch.)

-  * Use [session25519](https://github.com/jo/session25519) to generate the DAT keypair from a strong passphrase and the domain name.
+  * Use [session25519](https://github.com/jo/session25519) to generate the DAT keypair from a strong passphrase and the domain name as salt.
+Since domain names are _globally unique_, this is a strong salt, regardless of the fact that it is not random and could be short (e.g., ar.al).

 ## Post-mortem